Utah Red Wolves SC

-Utah Red Wolves SC, formerly known as Park City Red Wolves SC, are an American soccer club in Salt Lake City, Utah competing in the USL League Two.
+Utah Red Wolves SC, formerly known as Park City Red Wolves SC, were an American soccer club in Salt Lake City, Utah competing in the USL League Two.
 They are an affiliate team of USL League One club Chattanooga Red Wolves The team moved to Salt Lake City beginning with the 2021 season, though they kept the Park City name.
 In 2023 they rebranded as the Utah Red Wolves.

 History

 The club was founded in 2018 by the Chattanooga Red Wolves to serve as one of their affiliate clubs.
 The Dalton Red Wolves were formed at the same time, as another affiliate.
 Both affiliates would operate as U23 teams and play in the fourth tier USL League Two.
 In 2023, Scott Mackenzie was promoted to head coach of Chattanooga Red Wolves.